 Lawrence Golub is the Chief Executive Officer of Golub Capital, a market-leading, award-winning direct lender and credit asset manager, with over $30 billion of capital under management.
 Golub Capital partners with institutional investors and family offices offering tailored solutions for investors’ credit asset strategies.

 Mr. Golub is active in charitable and civic organizations.
-He is one of three private members of the Financial Control Board of the State of New York, a member of the Harvard Medical School Board of Fellows, President of the Harvard University JD-MBA Alumni Association, a member of the Advisory Council of Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government and a trustee of the American Repertory Theater.
-Mr. Golub and his family actively support medical research to advance treatments for Parkinson’s disease at several leading institutions.
+He is one of two private members of the Financial Control Board of the State of New York, a member of the Harvard Medical School Board of Fellows, a member of the Columbia Medical School Board of Advisors, President of the Harvard University JD-MBA Alumni Association, a member of the Advisory Council of Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government and a trustee of the American Repertory Theater.
+Mr. Golub and his family actively support medical research to advance treatments for Parkinson’s disease at several leading institutions, including serving on the Leadership Council of the New York Stem Cell Foundation.

 Mr. Golub was a White House Fellow and served for fifteen years as Treasurer of the White House Fellows Foundation.
 He was Chairman of Mosholu Preservation Corporation, a non-profit developer and manager of low-income housing in the Bronx.
 He served for fifteen years as a trustee of Montefiore Medical Center, the university hospital of the Albert Einstein Medical School.
 He also served for six years as a trustee of Horace Mann School and for five years on the Harvard University Committee for Science and Engineering.